PAULOTEK/PAULOTEK/README.md

 <p>

-  I'm majoring in system analysis and development.
+  I have a degree in systems analysis and development.
   - 🌱 I’m currently work at Compart Marketing e Tecnologia;
   - 👯 I'm mobile developer pleno;
   - 📫 Feel free to call me.